zoefkip/backstage/plugins/techdocs/api-report.md

   techDocsMetadata?: TechDocsMetadata;
 }>;

+// Warning: (ae-missing-release-tag) "TechDocsPageLayout" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export const TechDocsPageLayout: FC;

 // Warning: (ae-missing-release-tag) "TechDocsPageProps" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)